 An introduction by project director Prof Claire H Griffiths

-The project combines historical research, based primarily on archival material as outlined below, and research on gender discrimination today conducted in regions of Africa that were formerly subject to French colonial rule.
-Please see the Gender and Literacy section for updates on contemporary research.
+The project combines historical research, based primarily on archival material as outlined below, and contemporary research on regions of Africa that were formerly subject to French occupation and colonial rule.

+The themes that animated the SAVINEAU REPORT also carry over into the contemporary research field.
 We work from the hypothesis that the colonial infrastructure that gendered the economic, social and educational worlds in which people lived in the era of empire-building was not dismantled at Independence.
-Indeed, in large part, has still not been dismantled in the decades that followed the end of colonial rule.
-Women remain more vulnerable to poverty in the region, girls remain less likely to access quality education and the impact of this is still being felt in the third decade of the 21st century.
+Indeed, in large part, this infrastructure has still not been dismantled in the decades that followed the end of colonial rule in 1960.
+Women remain more vulnerable to poverty in these regions, girls remain less likely to access quality education.

 Research-led educational materials